 James reviews the extraordinary show ‘Hannah Ryggen: Woven Histories’ at Modern Art Oxford here

-Review for Frieze of the exhibition Pity and Terror: Picasso’s Path to Guernica at the Reina Sofia in Madrid, staged to mark the 80th anniversary of both the painting and the fascist bombing of the Basque town in 1937.
+James reviewed the exhibition Pity and Terror: Picasso’s Path to Guernica at the Reina Sofia in Madrid for Frieze magazine, staged to mark the 80th anniversary of both the painting and the fascist bombing of the Basque town in 1937.

 The exhibition ‘Kaleidoscope’ at Modern Art Oxford was part of the gallery’s 50th anniversary celebrations.
 James’ review for Frieze is here.

 James went behind the scenes at Heathrow to research this piece for The Independent about the experience of passing through an airport — the curious, weightless state we enter when we have checked in our luggage and passed security but haven’t yet left the ground.

 Here are a trio of reviews of books about Beat Generation related themes, all for the Independent: first, a review of Jack Kerouac’s lost novella This Haunted Life; second, of Barry Miles’ biography of William Burroughs; third, of Iain Sinclair’s American Smoke.